-If the property is available for letting for a total of 139 days (or less), then the property will not be subject to a rating assessment but will be allocated a council tax band.
+If a property is available for letting for a total of 139 days (or less), then the property will not be subject to a rating assessment but will be allocated a council tax band.

-If you let the property on a long-term basis so that it becomes, for example, someone´s sole or main residence, then it will no longer be liable for a rating assessment.
-If it is already assessed for rating purposes, its entry will be deleted from the rating list and it will be ‘banded´ for council tax from the date when it became a domestic property.
+If you let the property on a long-term basis so that it becomes, for example, someone's sole or main residence, then it will no longer be liable for a rating assessment.
+If it is already assessed for rating purposes, its entry will be deleted from the rating list and it will be banded for Council Tax from the date when it became a domestic property.